-Evolution of the efficiency of heat processes was estimated logarithmically considering the actual efficiencies of the industry in European countries (Serrenho et al. 2014) and the limitations due to the geographical conditions of Mexico.
-On the other hand, for the electricity uses, the same methodology of using the last decade tendencies to estimate future shares was employed, while the efficiency of its end use was extrapolated from the estimations of Ayres et al. (2005).
+Evolution of the efficiency of heat processes was estimated logarithmically considering the actual efficiencies of the industry in European countries [32] and the limitations due to the geographical conditions of Mexico.
+On the other hand, for the electricity uses, the same methodology of using the last decade tendencies to estimate future shares was employed, while the efficiency of its end use was extrapolated from the estimations of [35].